petter/swe-bench-english-norwegian/README.md

 ## Running the benchmark with OpenCode

-The benchmark script now supports running OpenCode as an agent to solve SWE-bench issues with a live progress TUI:
+The benchmark script now supports running OpenCode as an agent to solve SWE-bench issues with a live progress TUI and parallel execution:

 ```bash
 python scripts/run_benchmark.py --dataset data/raw/test.jsonl --limit 5
 ```

 This will:
-1. Clone the necessary repositories to `/tmp/bench-english-norwegian`
+1. Clone the necessary repositories to `/tmp/bench-english-norwegian/<instance_id>` (each instance gets its own directory)
 2. Check out the appropriate commit for each issue
 3. Invoke OpenCode in non-interactive mode with `--format json` to solve the issue
 4. Display a live TUI showing progress, token usage, and timing for each entry
 5. Save results to the `results/` directory

+By default, the script runs 32 workers in parallel to process multiple issues concurrently.
+Each instance gets its own isolated repository directory to avoid conflicts.
+You can adjust the number of workers with the `--workers` flag.

 ### Live Progress TUI